Swirrl/grafter-docs/_getting-started/030-understanding-pipes.md

 ### Running a pipe

 You should now see the Clojure REPL started in your projects pipeline namespace.
-First lets try running the pipe `convert-persons-data which we ran via the plugin before:
+First let's try running the pipe `convert-persons-data which we ran via the plugin before:

 <div class="terminal-wrapper">